Averyy/esphome-custom-components/components/hlk_ld2413/README.md

 -   **min_distance** (_Optional_, distance, default: 250mm): Minimum detection distance (valid range: 250mm to 10500mm)
 -   **max_distance** (_Optional_, distance, default: 10500mm): Maximum detection distance (valid range: 250mm to 10500mm and has to be greater than min_distance)
 -   **report_cycle** (_Optional_, time, default: 160ms): Sensor reporting cycle (valid range: 50ms to 1000ms).
 Higher values use less power
+-   **calibrate_on_boot** (_Optional_, boolean, default: false): Whether to perform threshold calibration during boot.
+Enable this after installation or if the sensor environment changes.
 -   **update_interval** (_Required_, time): How often to poll the sensor and publish state updates.
 Set it to approximately 15x the report_cycle value, ie at 160ms report_cycle, the sensor provides a new value every 2.4s

 ## Basic Configuration